fprime-community/fprime-workshop-led-blinker-/docs/led-blinker.md

 [INFO] Found CMake file at 'led-blinker/project.cmake' Add component LedBlinker to led-blinker/project.cmake at end of file? (yes/no) [yes]:
 ```
-!!! note
+> [!NOTE]
-    Use the default response for any other questions asked.
+> Use the default response for any other questions asked.

 In order to check that the deployment was created successfully, the user can build the deployment.
 This will build the code for the current host system, not the remote embedded hardware allowing local testing during development.